 - Start by creating your heart accord (or accords) and use this as the largest proportion of your formulation.

 - Create a maximum of 3 accessory accords (especially if you are a beginner) for your formulation making sure you don’t overload with conflicting elements, or it will change the main character

 - Create a base accord with fixative materials that will help to increase the longevity of your fragrance without overpowering it or changing its character.

 - Add some “bridging” or harmonising materials (such as Hedione/Iso E Super etc.) to smooth any rough edges and add diffusion and radiance to the fragrance.

 What about top/mid and base notes?

-As I mentioned last week, many aromachemicals work all the way through the fragrance so don’t feel like you need to try to categorise them as a top/mid/base note.
+As I mentioned in the previous post, many aromachemicals work all the way through the fragrance so don’t feel like you need to try to categorise them as a top/mid/base note.

 Using this construction method doesn’t mean you need to disregard the longevity of your materials though.
 Trials and modifications will still be needed to ensure your fragrance not only smells how you want it too, but also performs well over time too.

 Things to keep in mind!